m-lab/annotation-service/README.md

 `ErrObjectLoadFailed` is returned when a requested object load failed.

-`ErrCacheFull` is returned if an object cannot be loaded because there is no room in the cache.
+`ErrCacheFull` is returned when there is a request to load an object, but the cache is full.

-`ErrTooManyLoading` is returned when a unloaded object is requested, but there are too many objects already being loaded.
+`ErrTooManyLoading` is returned when there is a request to load an object, but too many other objects are currently being loaded.

-`ErrCacheFull` is returned when an unloaded object is requested, but the cache is full.

 ### Use
 The annototor-service uses the TTL cache to manage low level Annotator objects, including GeoLite2 annotators, Geolite legacy v4 and v6 annotators, and ASN annotators.